ggkarabas/CS403-Project3/FinalProjectDescription.md

     echo("Needs improvement.")
 ```

 Loops are also straightforward.
-DumPy supports `for` loops for iteration, and `while` loops for repeating actions while a condition is true:
+DumPy supports `for` loops for iteration and `while` loops for repeating actions while a condition is true:

 ```dumpy
 # Using a for loop to calculate the sum of the first 5 integers